devlemire/angular-3-afternoon/README.md

 ### Summary

-In this step, you'll take as much time as you need to familarize yourself with the existing code base.
+In this step, you'll familarize yourself with the existing code base.

 ### Instructions